 Nature’s SAFE are delighted to announce, and invite you to their inaugural charity event.

 Join us on Thursday 23 February 2023

-The evening will showcase the work Nature’s SAFE are doing and you will hear from internationally renowned speakers shining a light on global conservation efforts, and the ongoing work that must be done.
+The evening will showcase the work Nature’s SAFE are doing and you will hear from internationally renowned speakers shining a light on global conservation efforts for species on the brink of extinction and the ongoing work that must be done.

 Drinks and sustainably sourced food bowls will be served throughout the evening, which culminates with an exciting live auction.

 A silent auction will also conclude on the night.

 TICKETS ON SALE NOW - ending 31 Jan 2023 or before if we sell out.